 - It is optimal to diagnose VTE at the stage of DVT, as PE frequently results in sudden death.
-PE leads to over 50, 000 death per year in the United States9.
+PE leads to over 50, 000 deaths per year in the United States.9

 - Unfortunately, only 50% of VTE events found at autopsy were diagnosed clinically prior to death, hence prevention and early diagnosis and treatment are critical.